hypernumbers/literate-erlang/README.md

 Why?
 ---

 The tooling for literate Erlang is immature and will likely to remain that way for a long term.
-The reverse compiler enables authors of Erlang to write using their normal tools - but publish the results to the communities as Literate Erlang.
+The reverse compiler enables authors of Erlang to write using their normal tools (ie emacs with erlang-mode or sublime-text with erlang mode) - but publish the results to their communities as Literate Erlang on GitHub.

 Implementation
 --------------